arigit/usb-speeds/README.md

 My reader, when connected with the wrong cable or to the wrong port, connects at USB2/480Mbps speed even if it supports 10Gbps.
 Hilariously, when connected to a USB4 40000Mbps port, it downgrades to USB2 as well.

-Well, now you can very quickly check in your terminal:
+Well, now you can very quickly check your setup/usb topology in your terminal before starting your transfer / backup / etc:

 ```
 > usb-speeds